apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 Connections                         | The connections contained in this Process Group.
 (Defined below) Input Ports                         | The input ports contained in this Process Group.
 (Defined below) Output Ports                        | The output ports contained in this Process Group.
+(Defined below) Funnels                             | The funnels contained in this Process Group.
 (Defined below) Process Groups                      | The child Process Groups contained in this Process Group.

 ## Input Ports